RLHF May Not Reflect Genuine Preferences: Examining the Measurement Assumption

 \subsection{Conditions for Validity}

-These conditions break down across a range of annotation contexts, and behavioral science helps clarify why.

-\textit{Attitudes are constructed.} For novel scenarios, annotators construct judgments on the spot rather than retrieving pre-formed preferences, producing responses that may be real in the moment but unstable across contexts \citep{slovic1995construction}. \textit{Elicitation shapes responses.} Questions force answers that annotators might not naturally provide, time pressure encourages snap judgments, and high-disagreement items are filtered as low quality, excluding precisely the cases involving genuine complexity \citep{tversky1981framing, bai2022a}. \textit{Constructs are contested.} Abstract concepts like ``helpfulness'' involve implicit tradeoffs that annotators weight differently based on their values \citep{mulligan2019thing, fazelpour2025value}. \textit{Content provides no basis for preferences.} Generic greetings or routine factual responses do not engage meaningful preferences, yet annotators must still produce ratings.
-When responses lacking genuine preferences are treated as preference data, the consequences propagate through the pipeline.
-Reward models may learn annotation artifacts, including framing effects, interpretation differences, random responses, rather than coherent human values.
-Viewing annotation data through this lens raises the question of how prevalent such artifacts are and how they affect downstream model behavior.
-These concerns are especially salient for value-laden judgments, but they are not limited to such cases.
+These conditions can fail in degree as well as in kind. \paragraph{Attitudes are deceptively constructed.} For novel scenarios, annotators construct judgments on the spot rather than retrieving pre-formed preferences, producing responses that may be real in the moment but unstable across contexts \citep{slovic1995construction}.
+Such responses are not noise in the conventional sense, since they carry partial signal about which considerations the annotator weights, but they do not generalize cleanly to new contexts. \paragraph{Elicitation shapes responses.} Questions force answers that annotators might not naturally provide, time pressure encourages snap judgments, and high-disagreement items are filtered as low quality, excluding cases involving genuine complexity \citep{tversky1981framing, bai2022a}. \paragraph{Constructs are contested.} Abstract concepts like ``helpfulness'' involve implicit tradeoffs that annotators weight differently based on their values \citep{mulligan2019thing, fazelpour2025value}. \paragraph{Content provides no basis for preferences.} Generic greetings or routine factual responses do not engage meaningful preferences, yet annotators must still produce ratings.
+Responses in this case carry no signal about values.
+When responses across this spectrum are treated uniformly as valid preference measurements, the consequences propagate through the pipeline.
+Reward models may learn annotation artifacts, including framing effects, interpretation differences, and random responses, rather than coherent human values, with the severity depending on where on the spectrum the annotations fall.